jtg21/UC-Berkeley-Jasper-2048AI/README.md

 Then, in the directory, run <code> py AI_game.py </code> to test your AI performance.

 The GUI will automatically pops up, and AI will start search.

+## AI and Descision making

+My verision of 2048 has two playable version: AI and single player.
+The AI verision relies on an iteratively deepening minimax tree search inorder to find the best moves.

+## Heuristics

+To evalute the board state I used a weight sum of various hueristics.
+These heuristics include a measure of weighted patterns, monotonicity, and smoothness.

+### Pattern

+Using a preset matix of weight, I encourage the AI to choose boards states that load larger tiles into the bottom right corner.
+The benifit of having larger tiles in the corner is reduced game complexity (right and down) and prevention of isolated small tiles.
+Its important to note that the choice of the corner is arbitiary.

+### Monotinicity

+To further enforce the corner stacking behavior, I check the board for monotinicity.
+I call a column or row monotonic if value of the tiles are increasing from left to right and from top to bottom.
+This serves to

+### Smoothness

+As the tiles on the board increase in value they tend to drift apart from each other.
+This usually results in the isolation of small tiles which makes it difficult to combine tiles.
+Smoothness accounts for the difference between adjacent tiles such that board with adjacent tiles of similar value are highly valued.
+Especially as the tile values increase, the penalty for non adjacent tiles becomes higher.